Bogdan Belsky: Early life and career

-Belsky during the reign of Boris Godunov
+Reign of Boris Godunov

 After the death of Ivan, a number of boyar parties emerged.
 Bogdan Belsky sided with the Nagoys (relatives of Maria Nagaya, the tsarina).
 Boris Godunov was the only influential boyar to offer protection to Belsky.
 After the exile of Dmitry Ivanovich and the Nagoys to Uglich, the frontrunning boyars joined their efforts in their struggle against Bogdan Belsky, inciting the citizens of Moscow.
 He was blamed for the death of Ivan and accused of plotting to murder Feodor I in order to transfer power to Boris Godunov or even seize it himself.
 On hearing the news of Belsky's removal to Nizhny Novgorod (1584), the Muscovites calmed down.
 They didn't know, however, that he had been sent there as a voivode.

 In 1591, Bogdan Belsky was among those who fought with the Crimean Khanate.
 In 1592, he took part in the Finnish Campaign.
 In 1593, Belsky was among those sent to negotiate peace with the Crimean khan.
 Upon Feodor I's death in 1598, Bogdan Belsky returned to Moscow and nominated himself for the throne.
 He failed, however, and soon began his anti-Godunov campaign seemingly in favor of Simeon Bekbulatovich.
 Tsar Boris Godunov appointed Belsky okolnichy and hastily sent him away from Moscow, ordering him to build the town of Tsaryov-Borisov on the shores of the Donets River (1599–1600).
 Belsky's continuing defiance in the outlying region of Russia put the tsar against him; Belsky tried to win the favor of the service class people and is known to have said once that Boris was the tsar in Moscow, and he was the tsar in Borisov.
 In 1601, Belsky was deassigned from Borisov, subjected to corporal punishment (they say that Godunov ordered his beard plucked), stripped of his property, and sent to prison in the provinces.

-Belsky during the Time of Troubles
+Time of Troubles

 Godunov's death in 1605 contributed to Belsky's return to Moscow.
 Kissing the icon on the day of False Dmitry I’s arrival in Moscow, he tried to convince the Muscovites of the latter’s royal origins.
 Later on, False Dmitry I would bestow the rank of boyar upon him.
 When Vasili IV came to power, he sent Belsky away from Moscow to Kazan as a voivode.
 It is still unknown whether Bogdan Belsky pledged allegiance to Wladislaus IV or not, but his name was not on list of those who had been asking for mercy from the Polish king Sigismund III Vasa and his son.
 When in 1611 the citizens of Kazan decided to swear allegiance to False Dmitry II (also known as Thief of Tushino), Belsky tried to talk them out of it and refused to submit to the impostor.
 For this, he was killed by a mob in 1611.